gramaziokohler/coding_architecture_hs23/assignments/A04-final-project/README.md

 ## Extra tasks

 The following tasks are not mandatory, but allow you to exercise more the skils you have acquired.
-Each tasks grant between 0.25 and 1 grade points.
+Each task grants between 0.25 and 1 grade points.
 The maximum grade for the final project is 6 points.
-If all required and extra tasks are completed successfully, the maxium grade of 6 will be awareded and the project will be pre-selected for presentation rounds.
+If all required and extra tasks are completed successfully, the maxium grade of 6 will be awareded and the project will be pre-selected for final presentation.

 ### 1. Placement of building in plot (0.25pt)